gitb0y/infosecscripts/README.md

 infosecscripts
 ==============

-scripts for automating various tasks
+A repository of tools/scripts to automate various SOC-related tasks mostly documented in http://infosecscripts.org.